apizzo1/pandas-challenge/README.md

 ### Challenge details

 This challenge entailed analyzing data related to a newly released game: Heroes of Pymoli.
 Performing the below analyses simulates the preparation of a status report the gaming company would need to help gain insights into how the game can be improved.

+The Python library Pandas was used extensively in this challenge, as dataframes offer an excellent way to view and investigate data.

 The analyses include:
 * Total count of players